 Once upon a time, Texas was characterized only by Southern charm, cowboys and country music.
 Modern-day Austin, however, tells a very different story, and the thriving city is a popular destination for all kinds of travelers.
 Keeping up with demand, the city’s hotel scene has grown, and there are luxury lodgings aplenty.
 If you’d like a taste of tradition on your trip, look no further than this carefully curated roundup of the best places to rest your head in Austin.

 From iron beds emblazoned with the Texan star to bedside lamps crafted from re-purposed Civil War-era pistols, The Driskill is rooted in tradition.
-Located at the busy heart of Austin’s downtown area, the imposing building’s polished marble floors, stained-glass ceilings and elegant styling will transport you back (in the most glamorous way possible) to a rather decadent bygone era.
+Located at the busy heart of Austin’s downtown area, the imposing building’s polished marble floors, stained-glass ceilings and elegant styling will transport you back to a decadent bygone era.
 So too will the signature 1886 chocolate cake served at the onsite café/bakery, which has been a staple on the menu here for more than 130 years.
 Trust us – the hype is justified.

-Situated in north Austin – a tasteful distance from the raucous, rambunctious excesses of “Dirty Sixth” street – the Archer is all about Southern class and manners, with a refined modern aesthetic.
-Think sweetened iced tea served by the pool, a turndown service that comes with a different local delicacy every night and an acclaimed restaurant championing tempting Texan fare (think Southern bourbon sours and Texas benedict with pulled pork and jalapeno corn muffins for brunch).
-In the bedrooms you’ll find retro furnishings including tufted red-leather headboards or photo murals of old Austin.
+Situated in north Austin – a tasteful distance from the raucous, rambunctious excesses of “Dirty” Sixth Street – the Archer is all about Southern class and manners with a refined modern aesthetic.
+Think sweetened iced tea served by the pool, a turndown service that comes with a different local delicacy every night, and an acclaimed restaurant championing tempting Texan fare (think Southern bourbon sours and Texas benedict with pulled pork and jalapeno corn muffins for brunch).
+In the bedrooms you’ll find retro furnishings including tufted red-leather headboards and photo murals of old Austin.
 It’s the best of both worlds, with a surfeit of Southern comfort.